FOR IMMEDIATE RELEASE

 After attending public school in Florida, Joseph earned a Bachelor of Science, a Master of Science, and an MBA from the University of Florida.
 He later completed a Master of Science at Yale University and is pursuing a Master’s in Global Healthcare Leadership at the University of Oxford.

 Joseph began his career at Merck and continued at Affymetrix in Silicon Valley, where he oversaw the launch of a dozen groundbreaking diagnostic products.
-At Digene Corp., Joseph helped pioneer the first FDA approved test for human papillomavirus (HPV), a major milestone in cancer prevention and early detection, which led to the company’s acquisition by Qiagen.
+At Digene Corp., Joseph helped pioneer the first FDA-approved test for human papillomavirus (HPV), a major milestone in cancer prevention and early detection, which led to the company’s acquisition by Qiagen.

 After Zohran Mamdani won the Democrat primary for New York City mayor, Joseph collected more than fifteen thousand petition signatures to qualify as an independent candidate in the general election.